ibz/lightning-shell/README.md

 # Configuration

-Running any of the above-mentioned utilities should just work provided you pass the following environment variables: `LND_HOST`, `LND_ADDRESS`, `CERT_PATH`, `MACAROON_PATH` to the Docker container and mount the `lnd` directory under `/lnd`.
-This is normally done by Umbrel itself if you start wesh using Umbrel's dashboard or `scripts/app start`.
+Running any of the above-mentioned utilities should just work (without you having to tell them how to connect to LND!) provided you pass the following environment variables to the Docker container: `LND_HOST`, `LND_ADDRESS`, `CERT_PATH`, `MACAROON_PATH` and mount the `lnd` directory under `/lnd`.
+This is normally done by Umbrel itself if you start wesh using Umbrel's dashboard or `scripts/app start` (which starts the container using docker-compose and does all the magic).

+## How does this work?

+There are some additional scripts in `~/.local/bin` named the same as the above, which take care of passing the necessary arguments.